There are more than 7,000 different rare diseases, collectively affecting more than 350 million people around the world.

 We recently entered into a partnership with Alnylam Pharmaceuticals to co-develop and co-commercialize several investigational compounds for rare genetic diseases.
 These investigational products are a new class of therapeutics based on RNA interference.
 RNAi, also known as “gene silencing,” works by inhibiting the production of proteins that cause or contribute to the targeted disease.
 This partnership combines Alnylam’s expertise in this technology platform with our strong clinical development, commercial organizations, and established global infrastructure in rare diseases, helping us to continue to meet unmet needs in this patient community.

-We are committed to addressing unmet needs in the thyroid cancer community.
 Our expertise in this space includes supporting diagnosis, treatment, and ongoing monitoring for certain thyroid cancers.

 Because of the rarity of many of the diseases we treat, the patient and healthcare communities are small and often have limited resources.
 To support them, we are committed to providing services that complement our therapies.